 - Reuse, reuse, reuse!
 There’s a reason why the word “scrap” is in “scrapbook.”
 Never hesitate to reuse those paper scraps!
 You can turn them into an embellishment or even make confetti out of them.

-4. Embellishments - Without embellishments, you might as well just create a photo album.
-Scrapbook embellishments are needed to add creativity and personality to your scrapbook page.
+Without embellishments, you might as well just create a photo album.
+Scrapbook embellishments are needed to add creativity and personality to your pages.
 There are many types of scrapbook accessories to choose from - from stickers and washi tapes to chipboard frames and die-cuts.
 You don’t need to buy all of them; you can make your scrapbook page pop with just a handful of embellishments.
 These scrapbook essentials can be found in any arts and crafts store, and they often come in ready-to-use sets or packs.

 Check out these commonly used scrapbook embellishments: